Building a digital ready workforceUsing data, information, knowledge and technology to transform the way we offer health and care services.

 – Mulgan G & Albury D. (2003), Innovation in the public sector, Strategy Unity, 2008

 Through Sustainability and Transformation Plans (STP) we can transform the way we offer our health and care services in a way that makes them sustainable and brings them into line with our budget.
 Intelligent use of data, information, knowledge and technology, which we bring together under the title 'digital', is central to achieving this required change.

 Led by HEE, Building a Digital Ready Workforce is a programme of work that aims to bring people together in a culture that recognises the need to innovate and the role of digital in that innovation.
 Our mission is to help everyone in the health and care sector in England, become comfortable enough with digital tools that they can contribute to that transformation and deliver the outcomes of their role quicker, easier, safer and at a higher level of quality.

 By-and-large the skills, products and services that we need already exist.
 This means that our programme isn’t about building a new learning solution, it’s about helping to find where people have solved part of this problem and stitch them together into a cohesive offering for our whole industry.
 Every single organisation in health and social care has a duty for the learning and development of its own staff and we believe that digital skill and knowledge should be a core component of this.

-The programme will be delivered through four workstreams:
+The programme will be delivered through four workstreams detailed below: